Looking for an anxiety-free way to produce a TV ad that looks clean and modern, and can meet U.S. cable/broadcast TV

-Cheap TV Spots (the “Company”) creates new, custom television commercial productions and may, from time to time, facilitate the airing of these productions and those that our clients supply (pending successful technical/content evaluation).
-The policies and guidelines below will be helpful to those advertisers.
+Cheap TV Spots (the “Company”) creates new, custom television commercial productions and may, from time to time, provide advertisers with suggestions and recommendations regarding meeting advertising guidelines.
+The policies and guidelines below will be helpful to these advertisers.

 The Company’s ongoing goal is to create and present advertising that is truthful, substantiated, in good public taste, and not misleading.
-The Advertiser Policies and Guidelines outlined here are designed to help educate advertisers about the rules and norms for creating and airing advertising content.
+The Advertiser Policies and Guidelines outlined here are designed to help educate advertisers about the rules and norms for creating and distributing advertising content.

 These guidelines are general and not intended to be exhaustive; additionally, individual networks (cablecasters, broadcasters, and satellite providers) may impose additional standards and policies to meet local community standards for acceptable content.